Science-based cognitive ability assessment

 Condon, D. M., & Revelle, W. (2014).
 The International Cognitive Ability Resource: Development and initial validation of a public-domain measure.
 Intelligence, 43, 52–64.

 Unlike most free IQ tests that use untested question banks, SeeMyPersonality uses the published ICAR item set with validated psychometric properties.
-The test is timed at 25 minutes to match standardized testing conditions.
+There is no time pressure — work at your own pace for the most accurate results.
 Scoring is deterministic and computed in your browser — your answers are never sent to a server for score calculation.

 This is an online estimation of cognitive ability for personal reflection, not a clinical IQ assessment.
 Standardized tests (WAIS-IV, Stanford-Binet) must be administered by a licensed psychologist.
 Online results can be affected by distractions, fatigue, and test conditions.
 Based on the ICAR framework (Condon & Revelle, 2014).